 “All I know is I can’t do this!”

 “You don’t have to do this.
 All you have to do is take one step, the next step.
 Then we’ll worry about the step after that.
 One step.
 That you can do.
 Now lift your foot and move.”

 Doing the will of God can be scary.
 Stepping out to follow God’s commands is more than a little frightening at the moment.

 But back is not an option; forward is the only way.

-Forward is the challenge that confront me right now.
+Forward is the challenge that confronts me right now.
 One step.
 Just one.
-Together.
-All together!
+Together with Him.

 But here we go …